bosonprotocol/docs.bosonprotocol.io/src/docs/advanced-topics/token-engineering.md

 ![Token Value Composition](/images/docs/tokenengineering/1.png)

-Bosonprotocol invests significantly into maintaining one of the industries strongest rosters for token engineering and maintains close relationships with industry leaders in the space such as advisors Dr. Michael Zargham and Dr.
+Boson Protocol invests significantly into maintaining one of the industry's strongest rosters for token engineering and maintains close relationships with industry leaders in the space such as advisors Dr. Michael Zargham and Dr.
-Trent McConaghy, two foundational researchers that have written seminal literature for the field and pioneered world changing technology.
-Dr. Zargham is the founder of blockcience and the inventor of cadCAD, and Dr. McConaghy, co-founder of ocean protocol, and inventor of Tokenspice.
+Trent McConaghy, two foundational researchers who have written seminal literature for the field and pioneered world changing technology.
+Dr. Zargham is the founder of BlockScience and the inventor of cadCAD, and Dr. McConaghy, co-founder of Ocean Protocol, is also the inventor of TokenSPICE.

-Dr. McConaghy's call for an emergent practice of token engineering and systematic approach to such a discipline.
+Dr. McConaghy's call for an emergent practice of token engineering and systematic approach to such a discipline:

 https://blog.oceanprotocol.com/towards-a-practice-of-token-engineering-b02feeeff7ca

-Dr. Shermin Voshmgir and Dr. Zargham's Foundations of cryptoeconomic systems.
+Dr. Shermin Voshmgir and Dr. Zargham's Foundations of cryptoeconomic systems:

 https://epub.wu.ac.at/7782/1/Foundations%20of%20Cryptoeconomic%20Systems.pdf

 ## Boson TE Methodology
 The Token Engineering methodology practised at Boson is heavily influenced by the work and research of our advisors.
-Our approach can be understood essentially as the following four step process:
+Our approach can be understood essentially as the following four-step process:
 1. Write out **Goals** that we are trying to achieve.
 2. Explore the **Design** space of tokenized mechanisms that can be composed towards achieving our goals - loop back to update our goals.
 3. **Verification** of designs using numerical methods, modelling and simulation, data science and visualization - loop back to update designs
-4. Expose mechanism levers and their resulting **Impact** on the bounds and likelihoods of ecosystem outcomes to empower decentralized decision making towards **Optimization** - loop back to update designs
+4. Expose mechanism levers and their resulting **Impact** on the bounds and likelihoods of ecosystem outcomes to empower decentralized decision-making towards **Optimization** - loop back to update designs

 ### Goals for Boson Token Engineering
-The objective of our ecosystem is to **maximize the number of quality voucher redemptions** **facilitated by the boson protocol**.
+The objective of our ecosystem is to **maximize the number of quality voucher redemptions** **facilitated by Boson Protocol**.
 By injecting a small fee into protocol usage, value capture is enabled.
-By routing value back into ecosystem development, a virtuous cycle of sustainable growth is enabled for boson and it's surrounding ecosystem.
-And by guardrailing a compliant path to progressive decentralization, we can ensure the survival and continuous improvement of an anti-fragile network to build and deploy the fair and equitable decommerce stack.
+By routing value back into ecosystem development, a virtuous cycle of sustainable growth is enabled for Boson and its surrounding ecosystem.
+And by guard-railing a compliant path to progressive decentralization, we can ensure the survival and continuous improvement of an anti-fragile network to build and deploy the fair and equitable dCommerce stack.
 In summary, in addition to optimizing for the ecosystem objective function as stated above, we are engineering for the following goals: